 I love that Send A Girl doesn’t read like a biography that lists dates and events, but more like a story with heart.
 Jessica Rinker beautifully weaves Brenda’s experience with the historic facts, while keeping our focus on equality.
 Combined with Meg Hunt’s amazing illustrations, this makes Send A Girl an incredibly engaging read.

 The backmatter contains additional information about Brenda Berkman, as well as resources for readers who are looking to dig deeper.

-If you’re looking for an empowering book to introduce human rights, I would highly recommend A Girl’s Bill of Rights.
-It is available now wherever books are sold, including Bookshop and Amazon.
-(Please note: These are affiliate links.
+Send A Girl is available now wherever books are sold, including Bookshop and Amazon.
+(Please note: Some links provided are affiliate links.
 Affiliate links allow me to receive a small commission for recommendations at no cost to you.
 This commission is used to maintain this site and continue bringing content to you.
 Your support is always appreciated!)

-Amy Mucha is a children’s book author based in Chapel Hill, NC who is passionate about empowering women and girls.
-To learn more about her and her work, please visit her website at amybmucha.com.
+Jessica Rinker is the author of both picture book biographies and middle grade fiction.
+To learn more about her and her work, please visit her website at jessrinker.com.

 Meg Hunt is an illustrator, print maker, and all around maker of things.
 To learn more about her and her work, please visit her website at meghunt.com.